anthony-walker/euler1D/README.md

 # euler1D
-This repository contains python files to execute an implementation of the sod shock tube problem.
+This repository contains python files to solve the Euler equations numerically
+using RK2 in time and a 5 point finite volume method in space.
+Currently, it is
+set up to solve a staple problem (the sod shocktube).
+The analytical solution of
+this problem is included and validated with a solution from PyPi to compare to
+the numerical solution.

 ## Files
 The main files used in this implementation of euler1D is

 #### euler1D.py
 Executing this file as is will execute the sample problem setup with the sample domain setup found in the euler1D.txt file.
 This solution has been validated